Specifications of Grand Celebration

-The 47,263-ton, 1,896-passenger cruise ship Grand Celebration was operated by Iberocruceros until November 2014, when it was due to be transferred to Costa Cruises.
-However, on November 21, 2014, the day before the vessel's scheduled departure on the inaugural cruise, it was announced that the ship had been purchased by an unnamed buyer.
-On December 23 was revealed the name of the new shipowner– Bahamas Paradise Cruise Line.
+The 1896-passenger cruise ship Grand Celebration was operated by IberoCruceros until November 2014, when it was transferred to Costa Cruises.
+However, on November 21, 2014 (the day before the vessel's scheduled departure on the Maiden Voyage for Costa) was announced that the ship had been purchased by an unnamed buyer.
+On December 23 was revealed the new shipowner - Bahamas Paradise Cruise Line Ltd.

-Grand Celebration was renovated in 2008 in order to meet the expectations of the Spanish cruise market.
-The vessel was transferred to Iberocruceros but still remained under the control of Carnival Cruises (with 75% share).
+Grand Celebration was drydock renovated in 2008 to serve the Spanish source market under Carnival's brand Ibero.
+The vessel was transferred to IberoCruceros but still remained under the control of Carnival Cruises (with 75% share).